zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/cleanup/cleanup.md

 ### What Do You Need?

-This lab assumes that you have successfully completed all the labs listed in the **Contents** menu.
+This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu.

 **Note:**
 If you want to list the resources in your **`training-compartment`**, you can use the **Compartment Explorer** page.
 From the **Oracle Cloud Console** navigation menu, navigate to **Governance and Administration > Governance > Compartment Explorer**.
 On the **Compartment Explorer** page, in the **Search Compartments** field, type **`training`**, and then select **`training-compartment`** from the list of compartments.
 The resources in the **`training-compartment`** are displayed.